websdk/vanilla/README.md

 <br>
 ### Angular 2 et al

-Angular 2 supports the usage of native Web Components and so you are encouraged to use them in that manner.
-A minimal build of Ripple (core + components) is only ~500 bytes.
-Alternatively, if the Angular 2 team were to allow the `template` hook to take a function rather than a string, you could write a similar wrapper to the React approach above.
+Angular 2, and now many other architectures, supports the usage of native Web Components and so you are encouraged to use them in that manner.
+A [minimal build of Ripple](https://github.com/rijs/minimal) (core + components) which you can use alongside your existing application architecture is as low as [~3 kB](https://github.com/rijs/minimal/blob/master/dist/ripple.pure.min.js.gz).
+Alternatively, if the Angular 2 team were to allow the `template` hook to take a function rather than a string or file, you could write a similar wrapper to the React approach above.

 <br>
 ### Ripple

-In Ripple, we simply register the component definition against the Custom Element name and then all instances of the element will be upgraded with this definition - leveraging the native Web Component callbacks where possible:
+In Ripple, the component definition is simply registered against the Custom Element name:

 ```js
 ripple('simple-component', simpleComponent)
 ```

+Then all instances of the element will be upgraded with this definition - leveraging the native Web Component callbacks where possible.

 You can then use the component via markup: